HackersSpirit/tensorflow-qtcreator-cppApi/README.md

 Open the program in qt-creator.
 Give the path of image folder and tensorflow model.
 Build the program.
-As this program is build in release mode include the necessary dll files in the release folder.
+As this program is build in release mode include the necessary dll files in the release folder.<br>
 Note: Please copy paste all the necessary dll files required in the release folder during running the program